 History of Nahargarh Fort

 The fort was built by Maharaja Sawai Jai Singh II, the founder of Jaipur, in 1734.
 The fort was built as a hunting retreat for the royalty at the Aravali Hills of Jaipur.
-The fort was never attacked but there were some historical events such as treaties with Maratha forces that fought with Jaipur in 18th century.
-The king of Jaipur Sawai Ram Singh moved the Europeans of the region during 1857 Indian Munity which also included British Resident’s wife for protection.
+The fort was never attacked but there were some historical events such as treaties with Maratha forces that fought with Jaipur in the 18th century.
+The king of Jaipur Sawai Ram Singh moved the Europeans of the region during the 1857 Indian Munity which also included British Resident’s wife for protection.

 Sawai Ram Singh extended the fort in 1863.
 There is a mention of Dirgh Patel who built a range of palaces at the fort during 1883 – 92 which at an expense of around 3.5 lakh rupees.
 Nahargarh was a hunting residence used by the Sawai Kings.
 Sawai Madho Singh built Madhavendra Bhawan which had his personal suites along with suites for the queens.
-The rooms still have the beautiful decorations.
+The rooms still have beautiful decorations.

-Legend behind Nahargarh Fort
+The legend behind Nahargarh Fort

 There is a very famous legend connected with Nahargarh Fort.
 When I was at the fort, I heard a man saying the same.
 As per the legends, Nahar Singh Bhomia was a Rathore prince and his spirit had cursed the fort.
 The legend further says that the land belonged to Nahar Singh Bhomia and Jai Singh built the fort here.
 This made the spirit of Nahar Singh angry.
 The king started the construction.
 In the morning, they would do some construction and the spirit would destroy everything.
 When the king came to know about this, he built a fort inside the fort dedicated to Nahar Singh.
 A temple was also built here.
 After this, the spirit was happy and did nothing.

 The renovation of this fort was carried out by Sawai Ram Singh in 1868.
 Maharaja Sawai Madho Singh planned to turn the fort a luxury retreat.
-He ordered Raj Imarat for constructing another fortress inside the fort for recreation purposes which was named as Madhavendra Bhawan.
-The architect of Jaipur, Vidyadhar Bhattacharya has done architecture along with interior designing, wall painting and stucco patterns.
+He ordered Raj Imarat for constructing another fortress inside the fort for recreation purposes which was named Madhavendra Bhawan.
+The architect of Jaipur, Vidyadhar Bhattacharya has done architecture along with interior designing, wall painting, and stucco patterns.

 Main Attractions of Nahargarh Fort